ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 specific challenges of Census PRL, I will find out if we need to revisit this and keep track of dad as well as moms).

+The nativity of children born in the sim is set according to where their parent is currently living; if their parent lives in the US they were born in the US, otherwise they were born outside the US.

 Code for pulling GBD ASFR appears in `recent Maternal IV Iron model
 <https://github.com/ihmeuw/vivarium_gates_iv_iron/blob/67bbb175ee42dce4536092d2623ee4d83b15b080/src/vivarium_gates_iv_iron/data/loader.py#L166>`_.